TiciaD/ToDoList/pseudocode.md

 ## Classes
 ### Class Responsibility Collaborator (CRC)
 ```
 ToDoList                                                    |
                                                             |   ToDoForm
 renders list of todo items                                  |   (Needs to know method for creating todos)
 manages state of added and deleted todos                    |
 contains methods for manipulating state,                    |   ToDoItem
-i.e. creating and deleting new todos                    |   (Needs to know key and id assigned to it)
+i.e. creating and deleting new todos                        |   (Needs to know key, id, value and isCompleted assigned to it)
+contains method for changing completion state               |   (Needs to know method for completing a todo item)
-                                                        |   OPTIONAL: (Needs to know methods for editing todo items)
+Has method for filtering which todo items are displayed     |   OPTIONAL: (Needs to know methods for editing todo items)
+                                                            |
 ```
 ```
 ToDoForm                                                    |